michaelgiba/plomp/README.md

 pip install plomp
 ```

 # Developing
 To experiment locally with the UI you can run `cd frontend && npm run dev`.

+Note the project is pretty new so if you see a bug please feel free to file an issue or make a PR.

 # Contributions